midnightntwrk/midnight-architecture/specification/dust.md

 Core to the experience of Dust is the change in value of a Dust UTXO over time.
-If there is a backing Night UTXO (and all Dust UTXOs *initially* have a backing Night UTXO), the value of the Dust UTXO will approach a maximum deteremined by the Night-Dust ratio, and the value of the backing Night.
-After the backing Night UTXO has been marked as destroyed, its value instead approaches zero over time.
+If there is a backing Night UTXO (and all Dust UTXOs *initially* have a backing Night UTXO), the value of the Dust UTXO will approach a maximum deteremined by the Night-Dust ratio and the value of the backing Night.
+After the backing Night UTXO has been marked as destroyed, the Dust UTXO's value instead approaches zero over time.

-When spending a Dust UTXO, it's 'current' value, with respect to a timestamp representing the current time has to be computed.
+When spending a Dust UTXO, its 'current' value, with respect to a timestamp representing the current time has to be computed.
 This may include both generating and decaying phases.
 Specifically, we split the elapsed time into (at most) four linear segments:

 1. Generating, from the Dust UTXO's creation time, to the sooner of the time it reaches capacity and the time the backing Night UTXO is spent.
-2. Constant at maximum capacity, from the time reaching maximum capacity (if applicable) to the time the backing Night UTXO is spent.
+2. Constant at maximum capacity, from the time it reaches maximum capacity (if applicable) to the time the backing Night UTXO is spent.
 3. Decaying, from the latter of the Dust UTXO's creation time, and time the backing Night UTXO is spent, to the time Dust reaches zero value.
 4. Constant at zero, for the rest of time.